Petplan veterinary expert Brian Faulkner shares his tips for helping your dog make a speedy recovery after an operation.

 What to expect after surgery

-'Any operation that your dog undergoes will require a general anaesthetic, and the effects of this can take a short while to wear off,' Brian says.
-'The anaesthetic will probably leave your pet a bit dozy and wobbly on his feet and he'll need to sleep it off at home.
-He'll also be subdued, feel a little bruised from the surgery and may not be very hungry initially.'
+‘Most operations will require a general anaesthetic, and the effects of this can take a short while to wear off,’ Brian says.
+‘The anaesthetic will probably leave your pet a bit dozy and wobbly on his feet and he’ll need to sleep it off at home.
+He’ll also be subdued, possibly feel a little bruised from the surgery and may not want to eat initially.’

 Give the right kinds of food

 ‘The best food to offer your dog after surgery is a “light and white” diet, such as cooked chicken and rice, which dogs find easier to digest than normal pet foods,’ Brian recommends.

 Your pet is likely to regain his appetite within 24 hours and, if he’s eaten his lighter meals without a problem, you can then slowly reintroduce his normal food over the course of a day or two.
 ‘Keep in mind that good-quality, nutritious food throughout the recuperation period is important to help facilitate a speedy recovery,’ says Brian.

 If you notice that your dog is off his food, it could be due to lingering pain, an infection, or an ongoing health condition.
 Some pets feel nauseous and may vomit so make sure you follow your vet’s advice on feeding after surgery.
 Speak to your vet if you have any concerns, as the earlier they know about potential complications, the better.